jorjuarez/threat-hunting-scenario-tor/README.md

 ## Summary

-The investigation confirmed unauthorized Tor Browser installation and use by "Analyst1" on workstation "z-travelagent".
+The investigation confirmed unauthorized TOR Browser installation and use by "Analyst1" on workstation "z-travelagent".
 Evidence indicates deliberate, manual installation via the command line and subsequent use for connections to suspicious, C2-like domains.
 This constituted a high-priority security incident, which led to the immediate isolation of "z-travelagent" from the network.

 ---